FrenchKit/UIAutomationClassroom/UI Testing in iOS.md

 * You have to scroll until some element is visible or hittable.
 * When working with XCUIElement cells, convert them to Cell objects for better code.
 * allElementsBoundByIndex

-## App launch arguments
-* You can pass arguments to your app on XCUIApplication.launch() and parse them from ProcessArguments object accessible in your app.
-* This is a way to turn on / turn off some functionality for UI testing, like mock servers or A/B testing.

 ## Screen sizes
 * Different screen size may have different behavior, hence your UI test for one screen size may fail for another.